 126 Water St · interesting places nearby

 Plymouth Antiquarian Society information

 Maintains three historic houses from three different centuries.
 The oldest is the 1677 Harlow Old Fort House , one of the few remaining 'First Period' structures in Plymouth.
-Newly renovated, the 1749 Spooner House showcases 200 years of domestic life, complete with original furniture and housewares.
+On pretty North St, the 1749 Spooner House showcases 200 years of domestic life, complete with original furniture and housewares.
 Finally, the 1809 Hedge House is a grand, Federal edifice overlooking Plymouth Harbor.

 The society also oversees Sacrifice Rock , the oldest of its historic sites.
-'The other rock' is an ancient landmark, where Wampanoag travelers would place branches and stones, as an offering in exchange for safe travels.
+'The other rock' is an ancient landmark where Wampanoag travelers would place branches and stones as offerings in exchange for safe travels.
 It's about 6 miles south of Plymouth center.